gallotor/ToDoList/README.md

 -  **Helm** for external Mongodb dependencies
 -  **Kubectl** cli for kubernetes deployment
 -  **Skaffold** can be used for hot reload of the application
+-  **Helmfile** if we want to have a single declarative installation script

 ## 🔨 Installation